Ragweed

 Ragweeds are flowering plants in the genus Ambrosia in the aster family, Asteraceae.
 They are distributed in the tropical and subtropical regions of the Americas, especially North America, where the origin and center of diversity of the genus are in the southwestern United States and northwestern Mexico.
 Several species have been introduced to the Old World and some have naturalized and have become invasive species.
-Ragweed species are expected to continue spreading across Europe in the near future in response to ongoing climate change.
+In Europe, this spread is expected to continue, due to ongoing climate change.

+The name "ragweed" is derived from "ragged" + "weed," coming from the ragged appearance of the plant's leaves.
 Other common names include bursages and burrobrushes.
 The genus name is from the Greek ambrosia, meaning "food or drink of immortality".

 Ragweed pollen is notorious for causing allergic reactions in humans, specifically allergic rhinitis.
 Up to half of all cases of pollen-related allergic rhinitis in North America are caused by ragweeds.

 The most widespread species of the genus in North America is Ambrosia artemisiifolia.

 Description and ecology

 Ragweeds are annual and perennial herbs and shrubs.
 Species may grow just a few centimeters tall or exceed four meters in height.
 The stems are erect, decumbent or prostrate, and many grow from rhizomes.
 The leaves may be arranged alternately, oppositely, or both.
 The leaf blades come in many shapes, sometimes divided pinnately or palmately into lobes.
 The edges are smooth or toothed.
 Some are hairy, and most are glandular.

 Ragweeds are monoecious, most producing inflorescences that contain both staminate and pistillate flowers.
 Inflorescences are often in the form of a spike or raceme made up mostly of staminate flowers with some pistillate clusters around the base.
 Staminate flower heads have stamens surrounded by whitish or purplish florets.
 Pistillate flower heads have fruit-yielding ovules surrounded by many phyllaries and fewer, smaller florets.
 The pistillate flowers are wind pollinated, and the fruits develop.
 They are burs, sometimes adorned with knobs, wings, or spines.

 Many Ambrosia species occur in desert and semi-desert areas, and many are ruderal species that grow in disturbed habitat types.